Dr Karen McBride

 - Accounting, Auditing and Big Data

 I also deliver research training sessions for students engaged in projects, dissertations and doctorates at undergraduate and postgraduate levels.
+Regularly hosting writing retreats for the Business School, for the Accounting Education SIG of BAFA and for other associations.

 Aiming to inspire curiosity and knowledge.